-The Gallery Mint Museum of Eureka Springs, Arkansas is virtually a living 18th century mint and is the brainchild of Master Engraver Ron Landis and his partner Joe Rust, an extraordinary machinist and all around fix-it guy.
-Their goal is "..to establish a museum that would preserve the history, craftsmanship and artifacts associated with the minting of coins and printing of paper money."
+The Gallery Mint Museum of Eureka Springs, Arkansas was virtually a living 18th century mint and was the brainchild of Master Engraver Ron Landis and his partner Joe Rust, an extraordinary machinist and all around fix-it guy.
+Their goal was "..to establish a museum that would preserve the history, craftsmanship and artifacts associated with the minting of coins and printing of paper money."
 They produced many items during the time the Mint was in operation from 1992 to 2007.

 As a result, their exquisite 1792 - 1804 U.S. coin replicas are authentic right down to the hand carved letter and number punches used on the dies to mint their replicas.
 Using methods of the period, each letter and number is painstakingly punched into the die by hand.
 The design devices used are also hand engraved and pressed into each die individually.